3 min read

 Suddenly, the vehicle stalled.
 The chatter in the back seat was replaced with whispered prayers.
 Anand understood all too well what was going on—he heard the name Jesus, the same name his family used when praying for his salvation.

 With the engine off, the foreboding sounds of silence amplified the distant echoes of chanting, drums, and rustling in the grass.
 Their destination wasn’t far off.
 Miraculously the vehicle started again.
 Anand was silently relieved—he understood the danger they were in.
-He drove between the rows grass huts where people were standing and staring into the taxi to catch a glimpse of the white-skinned intruders.
+He drove between the rows of grass huts where people were standing and staring into the taxi to catch a glimpse of the white-skinned intruders.
 The children were fearful, clutching their mothers.

 The pastor directed Anand to an opening just outside the village lit with torches exposing a small gathering of people.
-The Hindu tribal leaders assembled their men, ordering them to surround the gathering of Christians to disrupt the meeting and prevent the people from worshipping the “white-man’s” God.
+The Hindu tribal leaders assembled their men, ordering them to surround the gathering of Christians to disrupt the meeting and prevent the people from worshiping the “white-man’s” God.

 The assembly of worshippers was unmoved.
 They sang choruses with arms raised and tears flowing.
 The missionaries were escorted to the platform.
 One by one they opened their Bibles and preached the Word of God without fear.
 Strangely confident, they never missed a syllable, proclaiming the name of Jesus again and again.
 The interpreter didn’t miss any opportunity to expound on the points made by the missionaries to be sure everyone plainly understood the plan of salvation.